rdturnermtl/bbo_challenge_starter_kit/README.md

 ## Instructions for submissions on the website

-TODO note final scoring will be randomly held out probs from leaderboard TODO file link env.txt

 The quick-start instructions work as follows:

 * Place all the necessary Python files to execute the optimizer in a folder, for example, `example_submissions/pysot`.
 The site will use `optimizer.py` as the *entry-point* (any filename is allowed if there is only one `.py` file).
-* The Python environment will be `Python 3.7.7` and contain all dependencies in `environment.txt`.
+* The Python environment will be `Python 3.7.7` and contain all dependencies in [environment.txt](https://github.com/rdturnermtl/bbo_challenge_starter_kit/blob/master/environment.txt).
-All other dependencies must be placed in `requirements.txt` in the same folder as `optimizer.py`.
+All other dependencies must be placed in a `requirements.txt` in the same folder as `optimizer.py`.

 The submission can be prepared using the `prepare_upload` script: